elvinagam/Amazon-Review-Analyzer-Summarizer-Python-NLP-ML-2.1.0/README.md

 #Amazon-Review-Analyzer-Summarizer-Python-NLP-ML-
 # Hands-on Medium Deep learning Applications in real-case, Amazon reviews

+AI Based Review-Feedback Analyzer which aims to eliminate time waste of customers while reading reviews of products to buy.
+We will use an AI based software to make summaries of thousands of reviews by clearly pointing out merits and demerits of any product.
+Customers will be able to read the summaries of a myriad of reviews in a minute and choose the preferable product by putting less effort and spending less time on.
+In detail, all work done about this project is included here till now, which covers initial research, surveys and interviews.
+According to the results of them, list of requirements, relevant diagrams – WBS, Gantt Chart, CPM, PERT Chart and Context Model, Activity, Use Case and Sequence, Class and E-R Diagrams is composed.

 # Medium ML Application from Models to Scraping Technics
 Opensourced: Added Advanced summarization technics such as Bag of Words model
 ## Used Python Libraries